VIC.GOV.AU | Policy and Advisory Library

 • a meeting calendar

-• the annual work plan and initiative-specific plans
+• the school network plan and initiative-specific plans

-• a formal welcome at the network meeting
+• a formal welcome at the school network meeting

-• assistance in identifying principals with similar schools within the network, or in neighbouring networks where appropriate.
+• assistance in identifying principals with similar schools within the school network, or in neighbouring school networks where appropriate.

 Role of senior education improvement leaders

-The role of the senior education improvement leader (SEIL) in relation to the network is to:
+The role of the senior education improvement leader (SEIL) in relation to the school network is to:

 • promote evidence-based practices that enable effective decision-making and accurate problem identification

-• provide information and insight to enable rigorous improvement-focused dialogue within the network
+• provide information and insight to enable rigorous improvement-focused dialogue within the school network

-• promote the importance of all network principals enacting and modelling the department’s values
+• promote the importance of all school network principals enacting and modelling the department’s values

 • support, participate in and lead professional learning